therealdelay/COMP-FEUP/README.md

 By receiving a .yal file, the tool parses the file, outputting any lexical, syntactic or semantic error.
 Afterwards, the tool generates the necessary code to compile it in the Jasmin Assembler, which outputs a .class file.

-###EXECUTE
+###BUILD AND COMPILE OUR TOOL
-To build the tool and have it set up to use, run the script build_script.sh by using the command “./build_script.sh”.
-This will generate all the class files needed to use the tool.
+To build the tool and have it set up to use, run the script build.sh by using the command "sh build.sh".
+This will generate all the class files needed to use the tool and a .jar file.

-To run the tool you have to be in the bin folder of the project, where the .jar file is.
-Inside the bin folder write “java -jar yal2jvm.jar <path to .yal file>“ (e.g. “java -jar yal2jvm.jar ./yalExamples/MyFirstYalExamples/array1.yal”).
-We also have a terminal script to run the tool without the jar.
-To run with the script run the command “./run_script.sh <path to .yal file>”.
+All generated files go to bin/ directory inside yal package.

+###COMPILE .yal FILES

+All generated files (.j and .class) go to bin/generatedFiles directory.

+####CREATE .j FILES

+To create the jasmin files we have 2 ways:
+ - directly with .jar file:
+    - java -jar bin/yal2jvm.jar <path_to_.yal_file>
+    (e.g. java -jar bin/yal2jvm.jar yalExamples/array1.yal).
+ - with a script using .jar file
+    - sh yal2jasmin.sh <path_to_.yal_file>
+    (e.g. sh yal2jasmin_jar.sh yalExamples/array1.yal).

+####CREATE .class FILES

+To generate the .class files from jasmin files:
+- with a script using jasmin.jar file
+    - sh jasmin2class.sh <path to .j file>
+    (e.g. sh jasmin2class.sh bin/generatedFiles/array1.j).

+####ALL TOGETHER

+To compile .yal files into .j files and then into .class files all together, we provided a script which usage is:
+- sh compile_yal.sh <file_name>
+    - (e.g. sh compile_yal.sh array1)
+    <file_name>.yal must be inside yalExamples/ directory

 If you have any doubt, you can run it without arguments, which will indicate how to run the tool.

 ###DEALING WITH SYNTACTIC ERRORS: